scallyw4g/poof/README.md

 # Introduction

-`poof` was born out of frustration with the lack of ergonomics when metaprogramming with C++ templates.
-The canonical example is printing an enum value as a string.
-What _should_ be an extremly simple operation turns into an almost comical dance of macros and templates.
-If you don't to use macros it's even more hilarious.

-Let's look at an example of how poof makes this operation trivial, without torturing your enum type definitions.
+`poof` is a practical answer to frustration with the state of compile-time metaprogramming tools in C and C++.

+# Target Audience

+poof has a very specific target audience; programmers that care deeply about control, and want a flexible, no-nonsense answer to generics.
+If you write a metric fuck-ton of code, and are frustrated by C++ templates, poof may be interesting to you.

+# Simple Example

+poof excels at many tasks that range from miserable to impossible by using C++ templates.
+A very simple example is printing a runtime enum value as it's source-code string representation.

+It is nearly-trivial to generate a ToString function from poof.

+In C++ templates this operation is painful, and _atrocious_ if you don't use a helper macro to define your enum.

+Let's take a look at how we do it with poof.

 ```C